Rockville, Md. – Juan Leo Salazar is on a mission to awaken a dormant political power in Maryland – the state’s conservative-leaning Latinos.

 He has compiled a list of 28,000 names he believes he can galvanize for conservative causes.
 He says his organization of Maryland Latino Republicans has roughly 300 paying members.

-He and many of his conservative friends have been working while keeping their heads down, he said.
-They’re not afraid of sharing their views now, he said, despite possible criticism and even retaliation.
+He and many of his conservative friends had been working and keeping their heads down, he said.
+Now they’re not afraid of sharing their views, he said, despite possible criticism and even retaliation.

 Not anymore.